HOW TO PERM HAIR AT HOME TUTORIAL

 Acid perms – Contain glyceryl monothioglycolate and are gentler, requiring heat to process.
 Best for fragile or fine hair.

-3. Processing Time
+3. Processing Time for natural hair permed at home

 The perm solution is left on the hair for about 10 to 30 minutes, depending on: